ACSG-64/concord-real-time-workspaces/backend/README.md

 Module handling will be done through CommonJS and there is no expected transition to ECMAScript modules in the near future.

 ### Directories
-*   **api**: the different routes and middlewares of the application are defined and the models are added to handle the requests.
+*   **api**: the different routes and middlewares of the application are defined and the controllers are added to handle the requests.

 *   **models**: it is the representation of the information with which the system operates, therefore it manages all accesses to such information, both queries and updates.
-The requests for access or manipulation of information reach the 'model' through the 'controller'.
+The requests for access or manipulation of the data reach the 'model' through the 'controller'.
 Here the models are mainly defined using Sequelize ORM.

 *   **controllers**: this is where the business logic is implemented.
 In this application the response of the controller does not render a view, instead it responds with information (JSON, status codes, plain text, etc.) to be used by the client.